MarkIsBravo/ChatApp/README.md

 ![MongoDB](https://webassets.mongodb.com/_com_assets/cms/MongoDB-Logo-5c3a7405a85675366beb3a5ec4c032348c390b3f142f5e6dddf1d78e2df5cb5c.png)

 ### Getting Started: What is MongoDB?
 MongoDB is a document-oriented database.
-A fast and easily scalable NoSQL database that stores documents and data/objects in JSON-like syntax, it is a scalable, agile, and cloud-ready tool.
+A fast and easily scalable NoSQL database, MongoDB that stores documents and data/objects in JSON-like syntax called BSON.
+Many organizations recognize it is a scalable, agile, and cloud-ready tool.
 MongoDB is popular in corporate environments - it was also designed to save organizations money and is maintained by a private corporation.

 MongoDB comes from a combination of the words "HUMONGOUS" and "DATA".

 NoSQL databases are different from relational databases such as MySQL and PostGRES.
 Relational databases must be designed top-down - more often than not, schema, field types data types, and even the amount of characters limited in the database must be designated first.

-What sets MongoDB apart is it's document-data paradigm that doesn'r really require pre-defined schema.
+What sets MongoDB apart is it's document-data paradigm that doesn't require pre-defined schema.
 This allows for the creation of databases of varying requirements, relatively fast querying and indexing, and allowing the use of various data structures on the fly.
+You can also run JS in the Mongo shell.
 As a result, MongoDB allows development teams to create relatively scalable back-end operations and web applications.

 MongoDB lets you develop faster and scale bigger.
 Modern web applications require more flexible data structures with schemas that can evolve seamlessly and quickly.